syl24/DNSResolverClient/README.md

 * server `IP`: `IP` is a string which represents the root domain ip address (root server).
 Default to 199.7.83.42
 * dump: stdout all the contents of the cache.
 * quit: Quit the application.

+**Note**: The program will give up if CNAME redirection results in more than 10 queries and if a datagram fails to be sent after two retries.